Type: High-frequency ERW pipe & API 5L ERW pipe

 Technical support is available for ERW steel pipe selection, including standard comparison, wall thickness confirmation, coating system selection, and practical guidance on ERW steel pipe versus seamless pipe based on actual service conditions and project specifications.

-Q1: How does Octal keep ERW welded pipe acceptance smooth for EPC and third-party inspection?
+Q1: How does Octal keep ERW steel pipe acceptance smooth for EPC and third-party inspection?

-Q2: What are common ERW pipe sizes, and how is an ERW pipe size chart used in ordering?
+Q2: What are common ERW steel pipe sizes, and how is an ERW steel pipe size chart used in ordering?

-Q3: What is ASTM A53 Grade B ERW pipe (A53B ERW pipe) and what do ASTM A53 ERW pipe specifications usually include?
+Q3: What is ASTM A53 Grade B ERW steel pipe (A53B ERW pipe) and what do ASTM A53 ERW steel pipe specifications usually include?

-Q4: ERW pipe vs seamless—what typically drives selection, and how is ERW pipe pressure rating determined?
+Q4: ERW steel pipe vs seamless steel pipe—what typically drives selection, and how is ERW steel pipe pressure rating determined?

-A4: ERW pipe vs seamless selection is typically driven by service severity and the inspection scope required by the specification.
-ERW pipe pressure rating is determined by the governing design code using OD, wall thickness, grade/allowable stress, temperature derating, corrosion allowance, and code factors; it is not a single universal value tied only to “ERW”.
+A4: ERW steel pipe vs seamless steel pipe selection is typically driven by service severity and the inspection scope required by the specification.
+ERW steel pipe pressure rating is determined by the governing design code using OD, wall thickness, grade/allowable stress, temperature derating, corrosion allowance, and code factors; it is not a single universal value tied only to “ERW”.